 Initializer

 In C, it is possible to initialize simple and compound variables.
-Therefore, we need a way to make sureinitialized .
+Therefore, we need to check that the initialized value has the correct type.
 Basically, there are two kinds of initialization: static and stack.
 Static initialization results in a block of bytes, and stack initialization results in a sequence of assignment middle code instructions.

-becomese There are several cases to consider:
+Static Initialization

+Static initialization occurs when a static variable becomes initialized.
+The initialization value has to be constant and known at compile time.
+No code is generated, instead a memory block holding the value is created.
+There are several cases to consider: